Writing Styles and Standards

 Accuracy and Timeless Content

 Make sure that all information presented is correct.
 Incorrect or outdated information is unacceptable and should be updated immediately.
 Try to avoid posting absolute dates and years in your content if you can.
-Making your content timeless will lessen how often it might become outdated.
+Making your content timeless (or evergreen) will lessen how often it might become outdated.

 The Handbook of Guidelines for students for 2007 (including information from TMCC President Philip Ringle) is a required resource for all students.